djgroen/FabFlee/doc/TutorialValidate.md

-Ensemble Output Validation of Multiscale Migration Prediction
+Ensemble Output Validation (VVP3) of Multiscale Migration Prediction Simulations
 ======

-This tutorial explains a validation pattern, namely ensemble output validation, given an ensemble of output directories.
+In this tutorial we showcase the ensemble output validation pattern, or VVP3.
+VVP3 is a pattern that allows users to execute multiple simulations, and perform a streamlined validation procedure across the results of all these simulations.

-It has a sample testing function on each directory, and prints the outputs to screen, and uses an aggregation function to combine all outputs into a compound metric.
+Our VVP3 implementation applies a sample testing function on each directory, and prints the outputs to screen.
+It then uses an aggregation function to combine all outputs into a compound metric.

-To showcase on migration simulations, we use `validate_flee_output` function in FabFlee for a single conflict instance or various conflict instances with replica or ensemble runs.
+As an example application of VVP3, we developed a `validate_flee` and a `validate_flee_output` function in FabFlee, which apply the VVP to sets of forced migration simulaitons.
+The VVP can be applied to one or more simulations, and supports the use of a single input configuration (or conflict situation in the context of these models), as well as a range of different input configurations.

 Throughout the tutorial we use the `fab` command, but it is also possible to use the `fabsim` command if you have set your paths correctly.
 The latter command will give clearer error reporting when you mistype your instruction.

 ## Ensemble Validation of a single conflict with multiple instances

+In this first step, we will demonstrate the use of VVP3 with a forecast simulation of a conflict in Ethiopia.
+In the `config_files/ethiopia` directory we created an ensemble of configurations, where each configuration differs in the way that the conflict (hypothetically) progresses.
+All these configurations can be found in `config_files/ethiopia/SWEEP`.

-1. To execute multiple instances of a single conflict scenario, simply run the `flee_ensemble` function as follows
+1. In general, to execute multiple instances of a single conflict scenario, you'll need to run the `flee_ensemble` function as follows:
     ```
     fab localhost flee_ensemble:<conflict_name>,simulation_period=<number>
     ```